 1. Grapefruit juice

 Are you on a prescription statin, like Lipitor or Zocor?
 Then you might want to lay off the grapefruit juice.
 Compounds from the fruit can actually prevent an enzyme in your intestines from breaking down the medicine.
 This can lead to a higher concentration of the drug in the body and potentially result in a toxic reaction.

-But even if you aren’t on a statin, you might want to beware of the pink citrus.
+But even if you aren’t on a statin, you might want to beware of grapefruit-drug interactions.
 “What people don’t realize is that it can interact with a large number of drugs, not just statins,” says Dr. Morton Tavel, author of Health Tips, Myths and Tricks: A Physician’s Advice.
 “Anyone taking virtually any medication should avoid grapefruit juice entirely.”

 If you’re on a course of antibiotics, don’t wash your pills down with a glass of milk.
 Dairy can make certain antibiotics, including ciprofloxacin, levofloxacin, and doxycycline, less effective.